ASEDOS999/MIPT/Comp_math/README.md

 It is set of programs for Computational Mathematics on seven topics (see below).
-For each program use Python 3.x.
+For each program use **Python 3.x**.

+One should install 'matplotlib' и 'numpy' to use the most programs.

 The description of program's result you can find in the first their strings.

-#1.
-Errors
+* Errors

-#2.
-Linear systems
+* Linear systems

-#3.
-The method of least squares
+* The method of least squares

-#4.
-Non-linear systems
+* Non-linear systems

-#5.
-Interpolation
+* Interpolation

+One should install *only* 'sympy'.

-#6.
-Numerical Integration.
+* Numerical Integration.

-#7.
-Differential equation.
+* Differential equation.